Just Survive: Release

-The game was released on Steam as an early access title on January 15, 2015.
-At release, the game suffered from severe technical issues.
-Players reported that they could not login to their account or enter any active server.
-Framerate issues, lack of voice chat and AI problems were also among the problems reported.
-A new bug, which made all servers go offline, was also introduced to the game after the developer released a patch to fix other problems.
-Despite the unstable launch, the game sold over a million copies within two months.
+The game was released for Windows via Steam as an early access title on January 15, 2015.
+The game suffered from several issues at launch.
+A short-lived bug that crashed the game's servers was also introduced through a patch meant to fix other problems.
+The game sold over a million copies within two months.

-In February 2016, Daybreak announced that the game originally known as simply H1Z1 had split into two separate projects with their own dedicated development teams, subtitled Just Survive and King of the Kill.
+In 2016, the game, originally known as simply H1Z1, was split into two separate projects with their own dedicated development teams, subtitled Just Survive and King of the Kill.
 In August 2017, the game's title dropped the H1Z1 brand name, becoming simply Just Survive.
-The game became delisted for purchase on August 26, 2018, resulting in all of its Steam Community Market content such as skins becoming devalued and unusable.
-Its servers shut down on October 24, 2018.
+In 2018, the game was delisted from the Steam store on August 26, and its servers shut down on October 24.